 Harold Grinspoon, an 87-year-old Massachusetts artist, chose The Mount for that very reason.

-Grinspoon’s work, “The Beauty of Nature,” was still being installed – hung, rather – on the misty May 30 morning.
+Grinspoon’s work, “The Beauty of Nature,” was still being installed – hung, rather – on the gloomy May 30 morning.

 “The Beauty of Nature” is a one-of-a-kind, 35-foot tall, three-piece wooden sculpture carved from a single cherry tree that fell in Grinspoon’s backyard.